selimslab/selimslab.github.io/_posts/social/quotes/2020-5-4-quotes-life.md

 ---
 layout: post
-title: "Begin at the beginning," the King said, very gravely, "and go on till you come to the end: then stop.
+title: life
 tags: quotes

 ---

+"Begin at the beginning," the King said, very gravely, "and go on till you come to the end: then stop.

 It's a dangerous business, Frodo, going out your door.
 You step onto the road, and if you don't keep your feet, there's no knowing where you might be swept off to.

 Whoever fights monsters should see to it that in the process he does not become a monster.
 And if you gaze long enough into an abyss, the abyss will gaze back into you.

----
+The fault, dear Brutus, is not in our stars, but in ourselves.

 We're all going to die, all of us, what a circus!
 That alone should make us love each other but it doesn't.
 We are terrorized and flattened by trivialities, we are eaten up by nothing.